logzio/logz-docs/_source/logzio_collections/_tracing-sources/java-otel-auto.md

 <path/to>/otelcontribcol_<version_name> --config ./config.yaml

 ```
-* Replace `<path/to>` to the path to the directory where you downloaded the collector.
+* Replace `<path/to>` with the path to the directory where you downloaded the collector.
 * Replace `<version_name>` with the version name of the collector applicable to your system, e.g. `otelcontribcol_darwin_amd64`.

 ##### Attach the agent to the collector and run it